almende/vis/misc/how_to_publish.md

         npm test

-- Open some of the example in your browser and visually check if it works as expected.
+- Open some of the examples in your browser and visually check if it works as expected.

 ## Commit